 Living the Dream: An Entrepreneur’s Story

-Ever wondered what it’s really like to be an entrepreneur with PostNet?
+Ever wondered what it’s really like to be an entrepreneur with PostNet and start your very own small business franchise?
 Check out the story of Shelly Whyland, owner of a PostNet franchise in Syracuse, NY.
+She sat down with us to talk about her journey from customer to owner and the lessons she learned along the way.

 The Path to PostNet